-Once a prudent reserve is established, fund-raising efforts should not be needed, registration and other can bc set at levels that will limit funds.
-This accumulation os cxccss allows Convention Committee to Cocus OΠ thc task facilitating the convention.
-In the case of combined states or coastal conventions, the excess funds over prudent reserve should be turned over to the hosting regional service committee for distribution. turning over excess funds to the regional committee, the Convention Committee Treasurer should provide a financial statement for the regional service committee's review.
+Once a prudent reserve is established, fund-raising efforts should not be needed, registration and other fees can be set at levels that will limit the accumulation of excess funds.
+This allows the Convention Committee to focus on the task of facilitating the convention.
+In the case of combined states or coastal conventions, the excess funds over prudent reserve should be turned over to the hosting regional service committee for distribution.
+When turning over excess funds to the regional service committee, the Convention Committee Treasurer should provide a financial statement for the regional service committee's review.
 This will allow the committee to terminate its existence and allow the new host committee to begin the next convention.

 If all conventions follow these practices, whether the convention is part of one region or services several regions, the development of a prudent reserve and distribution of surplus funds as indicated will further maintain unity within our Fellowship.
-There will also be a significant reduction in the personality conflicts within the committee and the casting of unwarranted members of suspicion on the the Convention Committee.
-Therefore, as the convention attains its prudent reserve, the need for fund-raising to produce the convention will be greatly reduced and eventually eliminated.
+There will also be a significant reduction in the personality conflicts within the committee and the casting of unwarranted suspicion on the members of the Convention Committee.
+Therefore, as the convention attains its prudent reserve, the need for fundraising to produce the convention will be greatly reduced and eventually eliminated.
 In addition, the regional service committee will be unaffected, financially, as a result of hosting a convention to celebrate recovery.